Abbeydale Picture House: History

 On 30 October 2012 the picture house was sold at auction to Phil Robins, for £150,000 with the intention to renovate the building and bring it back into public use as a climbing and sports centre.
 During this period further renovations were undertaken by Phil Robins, assisted during 2015-16 by Hand Of.

 In January 2017 Abbeydale Picture House was leased to CADS Trust, a Sheffield-based arts charity, who are continuing the restoration project.
 The building is now regularly open to the public as a mixed use community arts venue as work progresses.

+In January 2025 Abbeydale Picture House was acquired by True North Brew Co, a Sheffield-based hospitality company and brewery.